MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 -   **Reschedule Out**: The date of an existing supply order can be scheduled out to meet the demand due date unless:

-    -   It represents stock (always on day zero).
+    -   It represents inventory (always on day zero).
     -   It has an order-to-order linked to another demand.
     -   It lies outside the reschedule page defined by the time bucket.
     -   There is a closer supply that could be used.